docker/docs/datacenter/ucp/2.1/guides/admin/backups-and-disaster-recovery.md

 ## Restore your cluster

 The restore command can be used to create a new UCP cluster from a backup file.
+Performing restore require restoration to the same release that the backups were acquired from.
 After the restore operation is complete, the following data will be recovered from the backup file:

 * Users, teams and permissions.